HD Radio: EAS alerts

-Since 2016, newer HD Radios support Bluetooth and Emergency Alert System (EAS) alerts in which the transmission of traffic, weather alerts, AMBER, and security alerts can be displayed on the radio.
+Since 2016, newer HD Radios support Bluetooth and Emergency Alert System (EAS) alerts in which the transmission of traffic, weather alerts, Amber and security alerts can be displayed on the radio.
 As with "Artist Experience", emergency alerts are displayed at the station's discretion, and require extra equipment.

 Bandwidth and power

 FM stereo stations typically require up to 280 kilohertz of spectrum.
 The bandwidth of an FM signal is found by doubling the sum of the peak deviation (usually 75 kHz) and the highest baseband modulating frequency (around 60 kHz when RBDS is used).
 Only 15 kHz of the baseband bandwidth is used by analog monaural audio (baseband), with the remainder used for stereo, RBDS, paging, radio reading service, rental to other customers, or as a transmitter/studio link for in-house telemetry.

 In (regular) hybrid mode a station has ±130 kHz of analog bandwidth.
 The primary main digital sidebands extend ±70 kHz on either side of the analog signal, thus taking a full 400 kHz of spectrum.
 In extended hybrid mode, the analog signal is restricted to ±100 kHz.
 Extended primary sidebands are added to the main primary sidebands using the extra ±30 kHz of spectrum created by restricting the analog signal.
-Extended hybrid provides up to approximately 50 kbps additional capacity.
+Extended hybrid provides up to approximately 50 kbit/s additional capacity.
 Any existing subcarrier services (usually at 92 kHz and 67 kHz) that must be shut down to use extended hybrid can be restored through use of digital subchannels.
 However, this requires the replacement of all related equipment both for the broadcasters and all of the receivers that use the services shifted to HD subchannels.

 The ratio of power of the analog signal to the digital signal was initially standardized at 100:1 (−20 dBc), i.e., the digital signal power is 1% of the analog carrier power.
 This low power, plus the uniform, noise-like nature of the digital modulation, is what reduces its potential for co-channel interference with distant analog stations.
 Unlike with subcarriers, where the total baseband modulation is reduced, there is no reduction to the analog carrier power.
 The National Association of Broadcasters (NAB) requested a 10 dB (10×) increase in the digital signal from the FCC.
 This equates to an increase to 10% of the analog carrier power, but no decrease in the analog signal.
 This was shown to reduce analog coverage because of interference, but results in a dramatic improvement in digital coverage.
 Other levels were also tested, including a 6 dB or fourfold increase to 4% (−14 dBc or 25:1).
 National Public Radio was opposed to any increase because it is likely to increase interference to their member stations, particularly to their broadcast translators, which are secondary and therefore left unprotected from such interference.
 Other broadcasters are also opposed (or indifferent), since increasing power would require expensive changes in equipment for many, and the already-expensive system has so far given them no benefit.